Foezjie/imp/docs/sphinx/source/language.rst

     var2 = 3.14 # assign a float, var2 also contains a number
     var3 = "This is a string" # var3 contains a string

-    # var 4 and 5 are both floats
+    # var 4 and 5 are both booleans
     var4 = true
     var5 = false